 Nevertheless the exponential growth resulting from the presence of nested commutators is inevitable.
 Moreover, the highly promising superlinear decay of error in the case of the Lanczos method for approximating the matrix exponential is not seen until the number of iterations is larger than the spectral radius of $\Theta_m(h)$ (Hochbruck & Lubich 1997), which is very large unless the time step h is suitably small.
 Commutator-free, integral-free quasi-Magnus methods.
-To avoid the exponential growth of cost due to presence of nested commutators, many attempts have been made at deriving schemes that are entirely commutator-free.
+To avoid the exponential growth of cost due to presence of nested commutators, many attempts have been made at deriving commutator-free schemes.
 These usually proceed by replacing nested integrals in the Magnus expansion by some quadratures or Taylor expansions of V at the outset, subsequently seeking a commutator-free exponential splitting that adequately approximates the exponential of the discretised Magnus expansion.
-Since the Magnus expansion does not appear explicitly in these schemes, they are referred to as quasi-Magnus.
+Since the Magnus expansion does not appear explicitly in these schemes, they are sometimes also referred to as quasi-Magnus.

-For example in (Alvermann & Fehske 2011), instead of the exponential of Magnus expansion, authors derive an alternative numerical propagator for Schrödinger equations.
-Namely a product of exponentials of linear combinations of various values of Hamiltonian operator (more precisely, values of Hamiltonian operator are taken in Gauss-Legendre quadrature points).
-Blanes, Casas & Thalhammer (2017), on the other hand, investigate the commutator-free expansion for differential equations of both, parabolic and hyperbolic equations, also providing stability and error analysis.
+For example in (Alvermann & Fehske 2011), instead of the exponential of Magnus expansion, authors derive an alternative numerical propagator for Schrödinger equations, namely a product of exponentials of linear combinations of various values of Hamiltonian operator (more precisely, values of Hamiltonian operator are taken in Gauss-Legendre quadrature points).
+Blanes, Casas & Thalhammer (2017b), on the other hand, investigate the commutator-free expansion for differential equations of both parabolic and hyperbolic equations, also providing stability and error analysis.

-Commutator-free, integral-free Magnus-Zassenhaus splittings.
-In (Bader, Iserles, Kropielnicka & Singh 2016) a commutator-free integral-free numerical integrator was proposed for Schrödinger equation in the semiclassical regime.
+Integral-free Magnus-Zassenhaus splittings with simplified commutators.
+In (Bader, Iserles, Kropielnicka & Singh 2016) an integral-free numerical integrator with simplified commutators was proposed for Schrödinger equation in the semiclassical regime.
 Once again, these proceed via discretisation of the integrals in the Magnus expansion.
-However, unlike quasi-Magnus methods where commutators are eliminated, these work by solving the commutators in the Lie algebra of anti-commutators, subsequently exploting the idea of the symmetric Zassenhaus asymptotic splittings (Bader, Iserles, Kropielnicka & Singh 2014) for exponentiation.
+However, unlike the commutator-free methods where commutators are eliminated, these work by simplifying the commutators in the Lie algebra of anti-commutators, subsequently exploting the idea of the symmetric Zassenhaus asymptotic splittings (Bader, Iserles, Kropielnicka & Singh 2014) for exponentiation.
 These have been shown to be highly effective in the semiclassical regime.